EndPointCorp/end-point-blog/2021/05/website_sas_or_custom.html.md

 - Your (brother, sister, friend, cousin) is a talented web progammer.
 - You or your relative have enough time to devot to this endeavor.
 You will need a lot.

-AND you or your (brother, sister, friend, cousin) has a lot of free time.

 The fact is that custom websites are no longer appropriate for the average business owner with less than a 10k minimum start up cost, as well as an approximately 1k - 3k per month budget for ongoing improvements and maintenance.
 Fifteen  years ago, there was a large open source community, and a lot of unemployed, jack of all trade programmers, looking to team up with the next "big idea" for a piece of the pie.

 In todays world, the talented programmers are all working for SAS companies, building tools for you to use to build your own website.
 In fact, the SAS offerings are so much better and so much more numerous, that building a custom site for the average "small" business makes little sense.